morganrford/pokemon-memory-game/README.md

 ### Planned future enhancements:

 * Add a hard-mode
-* Add fun extras like showing confetti on a win
+* Add an animation when a player makes a match or when they win
-* Add audio details
+* Add audio when the player starts the game or when they make a match
-* Add animations

 ### Attributions: